royalmaddy07/royalmaddy07/README.md

 > *Building things that think, scale, and make sense.*

 ### 🧩 About Me
-I'm an engineering student focused on the intersection of **Machine Learning** and **Backend Architecture**.
+I'm an engineering student focused on **Machine Learning** and **Backend Architecture**.
 I bridge the gap between complex data models and scalable software systems.

 * 🎓 **B.Tech** in Information Technology
 * 🧠 **Minor** in Artificial Intelligence